ZProLegend007/brunch-mac-pwa/README.md

 This repo is for the Brunch-mac PWA which is for updating brunch-mac.

+## The PWA is linked [here](https://zprolegend007.github.io/brunch-mac-pwa/)

-Credit to sebanc for his work building the brunch-pwa which this is based off.
+Credit to sebanc for his work building the original brunch-pwa which this is based off.